The Causes of Itching

-This patient information and photographs on Itching is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photographs on The Causes of Itching are provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 Itching is a symptom not a disease.
 Although on rare occasions it can be a sign of serious internal disease, most frequently it is associated with a variety of benign self limited conditions.
 The most important point in treating itching is identifying its cause.
 Some of the more common itchy skin conditions of short duration include: